percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 original source ID, then the Media Distributor could first deliver stream A and then later forward stream B under the same SSRC as stream A was previously using.
 Not allowing the Media Distributor to change the SSRC mitigates this attack.

-# To-Do List {#dolist}

-- The mapping of endpoints-to-conference identifiers may need to be conveyed in the framework.
-Need Revisit this text after a design choice is made between alternatives.

-- Consider adding a list of RTP header extensions that should/must not be E2E encrypted.

-- Endpoints, Key Distributor and Media Distributor provider must securely convey their respective certificate information directly or indirectly via some means, such as via an identity service provider.

-- If as in "Double" draft, the ROC value is no longer in the clear and associated with the "outer" protection scheme, we may need to require that the Media Distributor maintain a separate ROC value for each SSRC sent to each endpoint.
-This ROC value should start at 0 regardless of the sequence number in that first packet sent to an endpoint.

-- Investigate adding ability to enable the transmission of one-way media from a non-trusted device (e.g., announcements).
-One possible solution is to have the Key Distributor send an "ekt_key" message that is explicitly labeled for receive-only and giving that to announcement servers.
-A possible approach would be to define EKT Keys with a SPI > 32000, for example, for this purpose and endpoints should only use those EKT Keys to decrypt Full EKT Fields received from such transmitters.
-Endpoints would never send media with EKT Keys with those SPI values.

 # IANA Considerations